DevangThakkar/katacoda-scenarios/cloudconductor/dockerizing_for_CC/step4.md

 5. `"${PWD}:/data"` mounts the current working directory into `/data`
 6. Finally, the command is passed as an argument to the `/bin/bash` shell

 This is the ideal way to confirm if the docker container runs as expected.
 However, sometimes, we may need to look inside the docker for debugging purposes.
-In order to do so, we can run the docker container in an interactive fashion.
+In order to do so, we can run the docker container in an interactive manner.

 `docker run -it davelabhub/example_docker:1.0`{{execute}}